Landslide Susceptibility Modeling by Interpretable Neural Network

-Whereas explainable AI efforts involve a trade-off between accuracy and interpretability, the new SNN does not compromise accuracy.
-Given the SNN’s inherent and unique ability to decouple individual feature contributions and select feature interdependencies, we can easily isolate the local contributions from primary controls discovered by the SNN (Fig. 2).
+{\bf Accurate and interpretable landslide susceptibility from the SNN.} Whereas many XAI efforts involve a trade-off between accuracy and interpretability, our SNN does not compromise accuracy.
+Given the SNN’s inherent and unique ability to decouple individual feature contributions and select feature interdependencies, we can easily isolate local contributions from primary controls discovered by the SNN (Fig. \ref{fig:R123_Rank_060222}).
 Our local analyses for assessing landslide controls indicate that the contribution of climate features, such as \emph{NEE}, \emph{MAP}, and \emph{Asp}, to landslide susceptibility tends to surpass that of slope for a majority of landslide occurrences in this area.
-Our findings are different from previous studies in other Himalayan regions that emphasize the dominance of tectonic and topographic contributions to erosional processes~\cite{Coudurier2020,Scherler2014}.
-Our study highlights a prevalent climatic control on landslide occurrences in the eastern Himalayan region.
-Due to the eastward increasing trends of precipitation rate and variability along the Himalayas, the eastern end of Himalaya contains one of the largest strike-perpendicular climatic variations across the steep mountain range~\cite{BookhagenBurbank2010}.
-This considerable climate gradient in the eastern end of Himalaya likely impacts landslide susceptibility.
+These results highlight a prevalent climatic control on landslide occurrences in the easternmost Himalayan region.
+Due to the eastward increasing trends of precipitation rate and variability along the Himalaya, the easternmost Himalaya contains one of the largest strike-perpendicular climatic variations across the steep mountain range~\cite{BookhagenBurbank2010}.
+This considerable climate gradient from the range front to the hinterland likely impacts landslide susceptibility in the easternmost Himalaya.